uwex-learning-tech/sbplus-v3/README.md

 * Removed centralized author profile request when there is no author specified
 * SBPLUS root directory defaults to `sources/` when not specified in the manifest
 * Removed duplicate logo requests when page has no widget contents
+* Allow SB+ presentations to be loaded on Safari's private mode or any private mode that does not support local and session storage

 #### 3.1.1 (06/22/2017)
 * Fixed the issue where bundle page type is not working properly